Marc-Pk/ProcrastiScan/README.md

 # Study Conditions

+**Note: The study participation phase is completed.
+You can use the extension with its current limitations and study-related features, but potentially collected results won't be used for the study, and you won't be able to participate in the raffle.
+A proper working release is planned for August 2024.**

 For the duration of the study, this addon has several limitations:

 - every 3 days, the "triggerable" feature will change.
 This means the default intervention (distraction list, chatbot, and nudging if you use Firefox) that will be enacted when the addon considers you to get distracted.
 In the end, there will be a 3 day baseline period where no interventions will be triggered automatically